What is internal auditing?

 profit organization, what should they do with it?

-reports to the Office of Inspector General's Internal Audit
+the reports to the Office of Inspector General's Internal Audit

 Section (Mail Station 41).
 The Internal Audit Section reviews

 these reports to ensure compliance with federal and state

 requirements.
 The Internal Audit Section will provide copies of

 Schedules of State and Federal Awards to grant management for